S. 1625, the "SECURE Notarization Act of 2021"

-State legislatures have been and continue to be the venue for further legislative activity since state statutes require amendments to allow the use of electronic documents for business transactions.
+State legislatures have been and continue to be the venue for legislative activity since state statutes require amendments to allow the use of electronic documents for business transactions.

-As electronic signatures become more widely accepted, there has been a shift in focusing on electronic closings, electronic notaries, remote notaries, and electronic recordings, which are primarily regulated at the state level.
-NAR will continue to work closely with Federal agencies, lenders, and other industry leaders to promote more efficient and cost effective processes in real estate transactions.
+There has been a shift to focus on electronic closings, electronic notaries, remote notaries, and electronic recordings, which are primarily regulated at the state level.

-S.3533 - The Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2020 (“SECURE”), introduced in the 116th Congress (2019-2020), would authorize every notary in the United State to perform RONs, required tamper-evident technology in electronic notarizations and provided fraud prevention through use of multifactor authentication.
+NAR also supports federal legislation called the “SECURE Notarization Act" that would authorize every notary in the United State to perform RONs, required tamper-evident technology in electronic notarizations and provided fraud prevention through use of multifactor authentication.